 - The cost of housing a juvenile prisoner for one day, which last year was revealed to be the controversial amount of €2,773.38, has now been lowered to just €188.00 in Ireland, equal to the cost of housing any other detainee.
 Although this is a significant decrease, it is still well above the CoE median cost €53.52, and Ireland has the third highest juvenile housing cost of all the participating member states;

 - As presented in the SPACE report, on 1st September 2016, the Irish Prison Service employed 0 Staff responsible for education activities, whereas the European median is 2.4% of all prison staff.
-However, it must be noted that in Ireland, the Education and Training Board employs prison educators, which explains the diversion from the CoE median.
+However, it must be noted that in Ireland, the Education and Training Board employs prison educators, which explains the deviation from the CoE median.

 - Contrastingly, 12.3% staff employed by the Irish prison administration were involved in workshops and vocational training, far higher than the CoE median 2.6%.

-If you would like to compare these findings to Space I 2015, you can find last years report here.
+If you would like to compare these findings to Space I 2015, you can find last year's report here.

 Read the SPACE I: Annual Penal Statistics in Europe for 2016 report here.